opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/raptor/package.md

 ### API

 The Raptor API request and response classes.
-This package also contain some elements used by the API and SPI, like the `o.o.raptor.api.model` package.
+This package also contains some elements used by both the API and SPI, like the `o.o.raptor.api.model` package.

 ### SPI